rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240325_New York Times Podcasts.md

 *  Russian investigators said they had some kind of flammable liquid that they lit on fire
 *  and basically tried to burn down this huge concert hall with wounded people in it.
 *  Some of these people ended up trapped as the building burned.
-*  As eventually the roof of this concert hall collapsed, and it seems as though much of
+*  As eventually the roof of this concert hall collapsed and it seems as though much of the
-*  the casualties actually came as a result of the fire as opposed to as a result of the shooting.
+*  casualties actually came as a result of the fire as opposed to as a result of the shooting.
 *  The actual attack, it looks like, didn't take more than 15 to 30 minutes, at which point
 *  the four men were able to escape.
 *  They got into a white Renault sedan and fled the scene.
 *  It took the authorities clearly a while to arrive.
 *  The attackers were able to spread this horrific violence for, as I said, at least 15 minutes
 *  or so.
-*  So among other things, there's a lot of questions being raised right now about why the official
+*  So, among other things, there's a lot of questions being raised right now about why the official
 *  response took so long.
 *  And you said the perpetrators got away.
 *  What happened next?